 There are several optical transceiver specifications to consider, most importantly the form factor, the data rate and the distance.
-Optical transceivers are available in what are called form factors, such as QSFP, QSFP+, CFP, CFP2, QSFP28 and CPAK – which is exclusive to Cisco.
-Each of these form factors are designed to handle different speeds, mainly 40G and 100G networks.
+Optical transceivers are available in what is called form factors, such as QSFP, QSFP+, CFP, CFP2, QSFP28, and CPAK – which is exclusive to Cisco.
+Each of these form factors is designed to handle different speeds, mainly 40G and 100G networks.
 BrightStar Systems’ pre-owned, used and refurbished optical transceivers for sale are developed by some of the biggest names in the industry, including Cisco, Juniper, and Arista.
 Read on to find out what optical transceiver specifications you should be paying attention to.

 We Offer the Best Transceivers from the Biggest Network Developers

 Based in San Jose, California, Cisco is the largest manufacturer of networking equipment in the world.
 The company manufactures Ethernet switches and routers, security equipment, hardware for data centers, and offers a variety of software solutions and other services.
 The company carries several types of optical transceivers, including its highly regarded CPAK line, that range a variety of specifications.
-BrightStar Systems stock Cisco’s top CPAK models, including the CPAK-100G-LR4, the CPAK-100G-SR10 and the CPAK-10X10G-LR.
+BrightStar Systems stock Cisco’s top CPAK models, including the CPAK-100G-LR4, the CPAK-100G-SR10, and the CPAK-10X10G-LR.
 We also stock Cisco’s CVR-CFP2-CPAK4 and CVR-CFP2-CPAK10 converters.
 Whether they are used surplus Cisco CPAK, used Cisco CPAK or refurbished Cisco CPAK products, all our Cisco optical transceivers are guaranteed to operate at peak performance levels.

-Juniper, which is headquartered in Sunnyvale, California, develops hardware networking solutions, including routers, Ethernet switches and data center security products.
+Juniper, which is headquartered in Sunnyvale, California, develops hardware networking solutions, including routers, Ethernet switches, and data center security products.
 Historically, the bulk of the company’s business has come from selling routers to Internet service providers.
 BrightStar Systems has several used Juniper optical transceivers for sale for both 40G and 100G applications, several of which are compliant with existing Multi-source Agreement (MSA) optical transceiver specifications.
-Some of our top selling used Juniper optical transceivers for sale include the QSFP-40G-SR4, the CFP-GEN2-100GBASE-LR4 and the CFP2-100GBASE-LR4.
+Some of our top selling used Juniper optical transceivers for sale include the QSFP-40G-SR4, the CFP-GEN2-100GBASE-LR4, and the CFP2-100GBASE-LR4.

-Arista, out of Santa Clara, California, offers a similar lineup of hardware products as Juniper, but has more recently made a name for itself in the cloud networking software industry.
+Arista, out of Santa Clara, California, offers a similar lineup of hardware products as Juniper but has more recently made a name for itself in the cloud networking software industry.
 The company has a wide range of optical transceivers for sale, and BrightStar Systems supplies its top 40G and 100G models.
 Just like the other brands of optical transceivers we stock, many of our Arista models comply with Institute of Electrical and Electronics Engineers’ (IEEE) optical transceiver standards and established MSAs.
 BrightStar Systems has several used and refurbished Arista optical transceivers for sale, including QSFP and QSFP+ form factors.
-We stock some of the most highly-recognized Arista transceivers in the industry, including the QSFP-40G-SR4, the QSFP-100G-SR4 and the QSFP-100G-LR4.
+We stock some of the most highly-recognized Arista transceivers in the industry, including the QSFP-40G-SR4, the QSFP-100G-SR4, and the QSFP-100G-LR4.

 40G Networking VS. 100G Networking